pangeo-data/jupyter-earth/docs/jupyter-resources/ecosystem/binder.md

 ## Creating a BinderHub-ready git repository

-To make your notebooks accessible with mybinder.org, you have to make them public in a git repository and declare whats required for them to run properly.
+To make your notebooks accessible with mybinder.org, you have to make them public in a git repository and declare what is required for them to run properly.

 ### Recommended guides

-While we provide some details below, we highly recommend the following more detailed external and programming language tailored guides:
+While we provide some details below, we highly recommend the following external, more detailed programming language tailored guides:
 - [Julia](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-julia.md)
 - [Python](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md)
 - [R](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md)